 If you communicate by speaking, carry an aphasia ID card to let your communication partner know you need extra time.
 Put key phrases and ideas in writing that you can read off of or show to your communication partner if needed.
 If you are using AAC, be sure to have cards or icons created explaining that you have aphasia and what that means.

 Decide in advance what you will do if you are not able to communicate your message.
 Is there a family member who can provide assistance?
 Create a cue you can give them if you want them to take over.
 If you’re on your own, will you leave and try a different restaurant next door?
 What if your message is only partially understood – is that good enough?
-There are no right or wrong answers to these questions, but it can help you feel ready if you know the have a plan in advance.
+There are no right or wrong answers to these questions, but it can help you feel ready if you have a plan in advance.

 Using these tips can help you feel comfortable and independent to order food.
 Invite a friend out to lunch and give them a try!